 According to the swimming pool electrocution statistics published by the The US.
-Consumer Product Safety Commission, 33 people lost their lives and 33 were injured due to pool electrocutions between 2002 and 2018.
-The Electric Shock Drowning Prevention Association also reports that a teen died at a hotel in Texas in 2020.
+Consumer Product Safety Commission, 33 people lost their lives and 33 were injured due to pool electrocutions over a 17-year period.
+The Electric Shock Drowning Prevention Association also reports that a teen suffered a swimming-related death at a Texas hotel.

 How can you get electrocuted in a swimming pool?

 You can get electrocuted in a swimming pool as a result of: (1) faulty electrical wiring to pool equipment such as underwater lights, pumps, filters and vacuums; (2) no GFCI (Ground-Fault Circuit-Interrupters) protections for outlets and circuits; and (3) electrical appliances and extension cords entering the water.

 Can you get electrocuted in a pool?